Guildhall School of Music and Drama

 - All new international students are invited to attend an International Students' Orientation before the start of the academic year.

-- This is an opportunity to meet school staff as well as other new international students, student buddies, Sundial Court Residential Wardens and representatives of the Students' Union.
+- This provides an opportunity to meet school staff as well as other new international students, student buddies, Sundial Court Residential Wardens and representatives of the Students' Union.

 English Language Requirements

 - The English language requirement varies depending on the programme; please refer to the school website for details.